IOT-DSA/dslink-dart-belimo-cloud/README.md

 ### Versions

-* 1.5.2 - Address some possible sources of null references if DeviceData API query returns invalid data.
+* 1.5.3 - Address some possible sources of null references if DeviceData API query returns invalid data, and a rare corner case where closing subscription caused a crash.
 * 1.5.1 - Fix bug in remove account.
 Ensure node is OwnerNode so we don't remove actions.
 * 1.5.0 - On refresh interval, only update device datapoints not all owners and devices on a given account.
 * 1.4.0 - Change Add_Account action to verify username/password if account is already added.